GSG-G13/Petopia/README.md

 - Test DB:
 - Do the same as before but make sure to change the names.

-* Run the following command in the database pgcli terminal
+- Run the following command in the terminal `npm run db:seed` to create the fake-data, **BUT don't forget to create your .env File👇🏻**
-  `\i server/database/config/build.sql`
-  and the command
-  `\i server/database/config/fakeData.sql`
-  to add fake Data

 ### **Environment variables:**